| An 'I, My, Me, Strawberry Eggs' storyby Brian Randall

 his hair, he couldn't decisively label his image 'male' or 'female'.
 Whatever

+was happening, he was very slowly losing himself.
 "Hibiki Amawa," he said slowly, allowing the name to roll off

 his tongue.
 Of course, that was another failure to factor things in as